ks/smart_global/README.md

   Such module can be generated at the application startup and send to other nodes to load.
   Doesn't support updates, but the module can be regenerated with different bindings.
   Supports _ wildcard to return the default value.
+  In the body of - besides returning of a value - allows passing argument (or constant) to function call

   Example:
   ```